A thin needle-like filament painlessly entered my tricep, and I secured it with an adhesive patch.

 Since the team has extensive previous experience building startups, the app UI is intuitive, modern, and easy to navigate.
 Your dashboard contains several very helpful metrics to monitor.
 Plus, a number of other biometrics that none of the other companies share.

-Their proprietary Metabolic Score is now, in 2024, a clinically-validated marker of insulin sensitivity and glucose metabolism [R].
+Their proprietary Metabolic Score is a clinically-validated marker of insulin sensitivity and glucose metabolism [R].

 Best of all, the M1 integrates with your other health data.
 If you run blood labs or own the Ultrahuman AIR smart ring, the same app overlays your scores to give you the most accurate possible snapshot of your overall health.
 Better than any other company I’ve found.